CONTACT THE PORT OF DOVER

 - Much needed quality employment opportunities for local people.

-DWDR is the single biggest investment ever undertaken by the Port of Dover with c.£250m committed to deliver the first phase.
+DWDR is the single biggest investment ever undertaken by the Port of Dover with c.£250m committed for its delivery.

 DWDR scored ‘Excellent’ for the CEEQUAL Interim Client and Outline Design Award - the evidence-based sustainability assessment, rating and awards scheme that promotes the achievement of high environmental and social performance in civil engineering, infrastructure, landscaping and public realm projects.